MahdeenSky/AnythingV3.0-WebUI/README.md

 Ran using Gradio WebUI

+## Disclaimer
+I made this collab for the purpose of running a few tests, and the queue times on hugging space is frustrating, and so using this google collab i was able to generate an image with an average of 7 seconds.

 ## Setup
 Test it for yourself using this google collab:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MahdeenSky/AnythingV3.0-WebUI/blob/main/AnythingV3.ipynb)

 Run each cell in the notebook, until you get a public URL from the last cell.
+<br><br>
 <img src="https://i.imgur.com/DQoy6aS.png"></img>

 ## Credits